Sustainability Management

 Project finance (Equator Principles)

-• When considering providing financing or project finance advisory services for projects which fall into the scope of the Equator Principles, the Aozora Group will verify adherence to the requirements set out in the Principles.
+When considering providing financing or project finance advisory services for projects which fall into the scope of the Equator Principles, Aozora will verify the customer’s adherence to the requirements set out in the Principles.

 Specific sector